gessi-chatbots/app_data_scanner_service/README.md

 ## How to install

 1. Clone project
-2. Run `pip install requirements.txt` to install all required dependencies.
+2. Run `pip install -r requirements.txt` to install all required dependencies.
 3. Run `python Controller.py` to start the flask server.

 The AppScannerService will be launched by default at http://127.0.0.1:5000